Erdinger Ringschluss: Extension of the railway tunnel at Munich Airport

 A vital public transport link for the north of Munich

 The PORR GmbH & Co.
-KGaA / PORR Bau GmbH consortium extended the existing railway tunnel to Munich Airport, which terminates at the level of the Terminal 2 satellite to the east, to allow suburban light rail and other trains to pass through the airport.
-The tunnel structure, consisting of an approximately 1,555m-long tunnel and an approximately 306m-long ramp, is a milestone for the Erdinger Ringschluss circular rail link.
-This new railway line is projected to connect the cities of Freising and Erding by 2027 and will run underneath Munich Airport.
-The groundbreaking ceremony for the tunnel extension was held in September 2018, and the consortium completed the structural work on schedule in June 2021.
-The swift implementation was commended at an official event attended by high-ranking public figures.
+KGaA / PORR Bau GmbH consortium extended the existing railway tunnel to Munich Airport, which terminates at the level of the Terminal 2 satellite to the east, to allow suburban rail and other trains to pass through the airport.
+The section, which consists of an approximately 1,555m long tunnel and an approximately 306m long ramp structure, is a milestone for the Erdinger Ringschluss circular rail link.
+September 2018 saw the groundbreaking ceremony for the tunnel extension, and PORR completed the structural work on schedule in June 2021.

 A complex project on a tight schedule